LukaMartin/react-solana-active-wallet/README.md

 - Phantom
 - Backpack
 - Solflare
+- TrustWallet

 Support for other wallets will be added in the future.

-### Note the hook relies on the "publicKey" and "wallet" returned by the useWallet hook from @solana/wallet-adapter-react to get its initial value
+### Note the hook relies on the "publicKey" and "wallet" returned by the useWallet hook from @solana/wallet-adapter-react.

 ### Demo Website